 These are the things that can happen if you ignore the usefulness of water softeners to treat hard water in your home.

-Softener Prevents the Impairment of Your Heater and Other Appliances
+1. Softener Prevents the Impairment of Heater and Other Appliances

 Soft water is easier to heat than hard water.
 When your water supply has been treated with a water softener, it means calcium and magnesium in the water have been exchanged for sodium or potassium.
 This produces soft water.

 When hard water is boiled, it accelerates the development of scales in the piping of your appliance.
-This will significantly decrease the efficiency of your heater and will lead to an accumulation of mineral ions in your appliance, making it harder for water to flow through.
+This will significantly decrease the efficiency of your hot water heater and will lead to an accumulation of mineral ions in washing machines and other appliances, making it harder for water to flow through.
 Eventually, this will shorten the lifespan of your appliance.

 One of the components of water softeners is a sediment filter.
 It extracts harmful contaminants from the gallons of water supplied to your home.
 Water softeners usually filter hard water first before softening them so that these sediments contaminating the water don’t impair them.